-Vinod Gupta, a self-made business powerhouse, started with humble roots.
+Vinod Gupta, a self-made business powerhouse located in Omaha, Nebraska, started with humble roots.
 Born in a small village in India, Gupta recognized the life-altering power of education, and parlayed his smarts into a successful undergraduate, and graduate experience.
 Upon finishing the Master’s program in Business, and Agricultural Engineering, Vinod Gupta’s first foray into the business world began as a result of an astute observation.

 Employed within the Marketing sector of a mobile-home manufacturing company, Vinod Gupta was tasked with supplying an exhaustive list of national mobile home dealers for his employer.
 Frustrated with the lack of existence of such a comprehensive list, Gupta set out to solve the problem by creating the database independently.
 Working after-hours, he quickly completed the encyclopedic task, and after his employer passed on the exclusive rights to this list, Gupta’s entrepreneurial spirit began to shine.
 He took out a $100 loan via a local bank, and invested those funds into direct mail marketing, and his ROI was almost immediately.
 Very quickly, he amassed pre-orders, and requests from several businesses who were vastly interested in his product, and saw the value in utilizing such a database.

 It was precisely at this time that Gupta’s business, American Business Information, was borne.
 The company thrived, amassed incredibly vast numbers of varied databases, and essentially provided the first streamlined manual search results based on national phone book records.
 Eventually, the database juggernaut started by Gupta sold for $680 million.